Authentication methods

 Security

-Although you can choose from several authentication options, some authentication methods such as Security Keys, PIV/CAC cards and authentication applications are more secure against phishing and theft.
+Although you can choose from several authentication options, some authentication methods such as face or touch unlock, security keys, and PIV/CAC cards are more secure against phishing and theft.

 Face or touch unlock

-Face or touch unlock lets you sign in by using a scan of your face or fingerprint.
+Face or touch unlock lets you sign in by using a scan of your face or fingerprint, entering your PIN or pattern, or scanning a QR code.
 This allows you to authenticate without using a one-time code.

 When you choose to set up face or touch unlock, you’ll start by setting up a face- or fingerprint-based credential.
 This credential will be saved to your device, or to the cloud if you’re using a compatible browser and device.

-Assuming your credential is only saved to your device, you must always use the same device and browser to sign in with Login.gov with face or touch unlock.
+Assuming your credential is only saved to your device, you must always use the same device and browser to authenticate with Login.gov using face or touch unlock.
+If your credential is saved to the cloud, you will be able to authenticate using face or touch unlock across multiple devices.

 We strongly recommend you add a second authentication method in case you change or lose your device.
 If you lose access to your only authentication method, you will need to delete your account and create a new one.